goldkelowna/Pike_Place/readme.txt

 This is Lorand's test repository.
+This will help lorand learn git.